 They wormed their way through into it and Sairek let go of Nayleen’s hand and plopped hard against the base of a tree and groaned.
 “Oh sweet lands… my legs hurt so much.
 These clothes weren’t made to do anything athletic in them for that long…” He breathed out.

-“You just sit there, I’ll look around and see what I can find.”
+“You just sit there and rest, I’ll look around and see what I can find.”
 Nayleen said, already looking through the vegetation around them to survey their surroundings.
 “I’m sure we’ve left enough tracks that they can follow us, but we’re only moving as two and we’re smaller.
 It should take them some time to catch up.
 Be back soon!”

 “W-Wait,” Sairek called out before and she froze her motion mid-steps like a stiff statue.
 “W-What if you get lost or something?”

 “Pfft.
 This kind of stuff is literally what my parents and I do!
-I mean, the survival stuff, not the whole… runaway thing.
-We're hunters.
-We track and hunt game, forage for local herbs, living off the land, y'know, that kind of stuff.”
+I mean, the survival stuff I mean, not the whole… runaway thing.
+We're hunters!
+We track and hunt game, forage for local herbs, living off the land, y'know, that kind of stuff.
+I live in an even thicker forest than this, so have a little faith in me!”
 She gestured in a circular motion at him with her hand.
 “Anyway don’t go anywhere~” She called and shoved her way through some brush.
 Sairek heard her footsteps trotting away.

 When he closed his eyes, the swarming thoughts in his head mellowed out into a foggy torrent and he fell asleep almost immediately.